 Universal Life Insurance

-Universal life insurance provides additional flexibility beyond term life and whole life products.
-A type of flexible permanent life insurance, universal life insurance offers the affordable protection of term life insurance on top of the advantage of providing a cash buildup that comes along with whole life insurance policies.
+Universal life provides additional flexibility beyond term life and whole life products.
+A type of flexible permanent life, universal offers the affordable protection of term insurance on top of the advantage of providing a cash buildup that comes along with whole life policies.

-A universal life insurance policy should be considered if the policyholder seeks to:
+A universal life policies should be considered if the policyholder seeks to: